When: Wednesday, Feb. 6, 2013

-Washburn University will celebrate 147 years on Founders Day, Feb.
-6. Washburn President Jerry Farley and the Ichabod mascot will serve free cupcakes at 11 a.m.
-Monday, Feb.
+Washburn University will celebrate 148 years on Founders’ Day, Feb.
+6. Randy Pembrook, vice president, academic affairs; Eric Benedict, president, Washburn Student Government Association, and the Ichabod mascot will serve free cupcakes at 11 a.m.
+Wednesday, Feb.
 6 on the main level, Memorial Union, Washburn campus.

 Washburn was granted a permanent location in 1865 when Topekan Col. John Ritchie donated a 160-acre site, which at the time was a considerable distance southwest of the city.
 Construction on the first building began in 1872, with occupancy taking place in 1874.
 For the next two decades, college President Peter McVicar conducted an aggressive development campaign.
 His efforts resulted in the establishment of numerous Victorian limestone structures that characterized the campus for the next 90 years.

 Expansion of the school was constant.
 The School of Law was organized in 1903, as was a School of Fine Arts and a medical school, which educated physicians until 1913.
 During the next three decades structures such as the Mulvane Art Museum, Benton Hall and Whiting Field House were added to the campus.
 In 1966, a tornado struck Topeka and several original and historic buildings on campus were demolished, as were more than 600 massive trees that had shaded the campus.
 The Washburn community rallied and financial support from friends and alumni made possible the rebuilding of many school facilities during the coming years.
 Today, university facilities offer more than one million square feet of modern academic and support space.